SAM-tak/ApplyModifier/README.md

 Blender's default apply function can't apply mirror modifier if mesh has shape keys, but this addon can apply in theese cases.

 If mesh has no shape key, this addon works same as default function.
-No advantage for no shape key mesh object.

 ### Apply all modifiers with shape keys